hoppscotch/hoppscotch/SECURITY.md

 The Hoppscotch team takes all security vulnerability reports in Hoppscotch seriously.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 ## What is not a valid vulnerability
 We receive many reports about different sections of the Hoppscotch platform.
-Hence, we have a fine line we have drawn defining what is considered valid vulnerability.
+Hence, we have a gopd line we have drawn defining what is considered valid vulnerability.
 Please refrain from opening an advisory if it describes the following:

 - A vulnerability in a dependency of Hoppscotch (unless you have practical attack with it on the Hoppscotch codebase)